Suffering

 Delusion persists because, even though life constantly shows us that our likes and dislikes, our views, thoughts, and actions cannot fully satisfy us or align with the truth of the physical world, we ignore this truth.
 Instead, we strengthen the sense of self, blindly pursuing satisfaction while overlooking the stress, unhappiness, and suffering created by that very pursuit.

-Craving: Attachment To Desires
+Craving: Attachment to Desires

 It is important to understand that the objects of the world are not the problem.
 Pleasure does not inherently exist in what we see, hear, or touch, it lies in how the mind reacts to these experiences.

-The real challenge is the intention behind our desires: the craving to have more, to repeat a good experience, or the urge to claim something as “mine.”
+Suffering comes from the intention behind our desires: the craving to have more, to repeat a good experience, or the urge to claim something as “mine.”

 When we become attached to experiences, they begin to control us.
 Enjoyment shifts from something we experience freely to something we cling to.
 This is why the desire for sensory pleasure is not about the objects themselves, but about the way we latch onto them.